 More often than not, all those who taste Kenyan tea or coffee want to bring some back home.
 I bring back a few kilograms, but then that’s me.
 (No, I’m not a smuggler.)
 If you fall in love with the local beverages too and want to buy some, look out for the brand Kericho Gold for good quality Kenyan black tea and Dorman’s for their coffee.
 Now, don’t judge me for including this in a list of things to do in Nairobi, because it is a must-do, okay?

 You may argue that this is also technically not a thing to do in Nairobi.
-But, it is an experience no less!
+But, it is a fun experience no less!
 And how can you possibly experience Kenya entirely without indulging in its food, that too in its capital city?

 The most common accompaniment to any Kenyan meal is the Ugali, a thick porridge made out of maize.
 What rice is to Asia and bread is to Europe, Ugali is to Kenya.
 You can have it with almost anything – vegetables, curries or even meat dishes.

-Talking of meat, Kenyans love their meats!
+Talking about meat, Kenyans love their meats!
 The most common way to eat meat here is by roasting it.
 In the local language, roasted meat is commonly referred to as Nyama Choma.

 One of the most popular sit-down restaurants in Nairobi serving local fare is The Carnivore Restaurant.
 As you may have guessed from the name itself, this is the ultimate dining place for meat lovers and those who fancy living on the edge through their palate.
 Roasted and charcoal-grilled Crocodile, Ostrich and Camel meats are just a few of the options available here.
 Perfect place to let go of all inhibitions and give your taste buds a kick in this meat heaven!

-This list of things to do in Nairobi is fairly condensed compared to all the possibilities available.
+The answer to the question, “what to do in Nairobi”, is vast, to say the very least!
+And this list of fun things to do in Nairobi is definitely not exhaustive given all the possibilities available.
 Ideally, a few extra days will allow you to see the city better.
-But if you are short on time, this is a good way to get a quick taste of what the city offers.
+But if you only have 2 days in Nairobi, this is a good way to get a quick taste of what the city offers.

-Nairobi, despite its own struggles, offers a wonderfully unique experience for travelers who have the patience to savor it.
-Its chaotic and pulsating vibes are bound to draw you in and make a permanent place in your favorite travel stories!
+Nairobi, despite its own struggles, offers a wonderfully unique experience for travellers who have the patience to savour it.
+Its chaotic and pulsating vibes are bound to draw you in and make a permanent place in your favourite travel stories!